KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v12.8.5
+* Add PAW grouping for RF debugging. (all four boiloff debug fields will be in a group labeled RF Boiloff

+v12.8.4.1
+* Recompile for KSP 1.8
+* Fixed cases where MonoBehaviour derived classes were being called before Awake()
+* Close tank window when tank part is deleted.
+(Fixes nullref issues when part is deleted with tank window open)
+* Boil-off PAW information visible by default (controlled by config file)
+* Exception handling added for procedural part checks.
+* PARTUPGRADE handling. (both to handle the upgrade and prevent unnecessary and game breaking calls to OnLoad)

+v12.8.3.1
+* Compile for KSP 1.7.3

+v12.8.3
+* Fixed checkers reporting incorrect versioning

+v12.8.2
+* Resolves utilization issue introduced by recent update.
+* Last ditch attempt to patch SSTU parts in conflict with Real Fuels. (tells SSTUModularParts to defer to RF on mass/cost issues and defers to SSTUModularRCS on mass issues)

 v12.8.1
 * Address VAB lag by limiting procedural part rerendering to when actual volume changes occur.
 * Further refinement for procedural tank handling.